-Boost Mobile mostly offers short-term plans, however the telco more recently added a small selection of long-term prepaid plans over 12-month expiry periods.
-There are two 12-month plans to choose from — a $200 with 30GB of data and a $300 plan with 240GB of data.
-It works out to be around 2.5GB of data a month (and around $17 per month) for the $200 plan and 20GB per month (and $25 per month) for the $300 plan.
+Boost Mobile mostly offers short-term plans, however the telco also offers a small selection of long-term prepaid plans over 12-month expiry periods.
+There are three 12-month plans to choose from — a $230 with 170GB of data, a $300 plan with 260GB of data and a $365 plan with 365GB of data.
+It works out to be around 14GB of data a month (and around $20 per month) for the $200 plan, 21GB for $25 per month for the $300 plan and 30GB for $31 per month for the $365 plan.

-All of Boost Mobile’s plans run on the Telstra 3G and 4G network, and Boost is also the only MVNO to operate with full access to the Telstra network.
+All of Boost Mobile’s plans run on the Telstra 3G, 4G and 5G networks, and Boost is also the only MVNO to operate with full access to the Telstra network.

 The following table shows all Boost Mobile 12-month prepaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 These are products with links to a referral partner.